h2non/nar/README.md

 You should define them from `package.json` in the `scripts` member (see [npm scripts][npm-scripts])

-Supported hooks (by execution priority):
+Supported hooks (by execution order):

 - `prestart`
 - `start`